hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 Instead, we implemented a password authentication with Oauth2.
 It was a bit more work but it is more secure and user-friendly.
 The FastAPI's [documentation](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/) has a great chapter on how to do it, and we were able to follow it almost verbatim.

-We do have bash scripts for deploying the app, building the docker image, and running it.
+We have bash scripts for deploying the app, building the docker image, and running it.
 All must currently be run locally, but using a proper CI/CD pipeline would be a good idea.

 As with the previous iteration, there are absolutely no tests!

-To conclude, the app is light years away from being production-ready, but it is POC.
+To conclude, the app is light years away from being production-ready.

 ### Learnings & Next Steps
 We have come a long way since starting this series.
 We have an automated solution that does something and even non-programmers can inspect it.

 There is a ton of things that we need to improve.
-Most effort will probably go in two directions: ensuring that tha optimization results are not completely crazy, and stabilizing the app (adding tests, improving error handling, ...).
-Then, we'll focus on improving the predictions.
+To give you a taste: from the first few days of running the app, our approximation of consumption throughout the day is way off.
+We need to improve that.
 Stay tuned for the next update.